romulobastos/flatshadow/README.md

 Flatshadow
 ==========

-Flatshadow is a little CSS framework.
+Flatshadow is a CSS framework using LESS code.